amperity/amperity-docs/amperity_ampiq/source/index.rst

 .. meta::
     :description lang=en:
-        An index for AmpIQ content with links to topics about all aspects of AmpIQ, including segments, campaigns, predictive modeling, and destinations for customer activation.
+        About Amperity for marketing use cases, including segments, campaigns, predictive modeling, and destinations for customer activation.

 .. meta::
     :content class=swiftype name=body data-type=text:
-        An index for AmpIQ content with links to topics about all aspects of AmpIQ, including segments, campaigns, predictive modeling, and destinations for customer activation.
+        About Amperity for marketing use cases, including segments, campaigns, predictive modeling, and destinations for customer activation.

 .. meta::
     :content class=swiftype name=title data-type=string:
-        About AmpIQ
+        About Amperity

 ==================================================
-About AmpIQ
+About Amperity
 ==================================================

-:doc:`About AmpIQ <ampiq>`

 .. _index-tools-for-marketers: